 Table of contents

-Introduction 5 4.2 External flash storage
+Introduction

-1.Key microcontroller features 6 5.
-Connectivity 19
+1.Key microcontroller features

-1.1 MCU programming/debugging 8 5.1 USB
+1.1 MCU programming/debugging

-1.2 MCU reset 8 5.2 1x26 pin headers
+1.2 MCU reset

-2. Power Supply unit 10 6.
-Sound-related peripherals 2
+2. Power Supply unit 1

-2.1 Detailed description 6.1 Audio CODEC
+2.1 Detailed description

-2.2 Voltage reference 6.2 Audio connectors
+2.2 Voltage reference

-2.3 PSU connectors 7.
-Sensors and other peripherals 2/
+2.3 PSU connectors

-2.4 Power redundancy & UPS 7.1 Ambient light sensor
+2.4 Power redundancy & UPS

-2.5 Powering up the board 7.2 Digital motion sensor
+2.5 Powering up the board

-3. Resistive display 16 7.3 Temperature sensor
+3. Resistive display 1

-4. Data storage 18 What's next 30
+4. Data storage 18

 4.1 microSD card slot 18

+4.2 External flash storage 18

+5. Connectivity 19

+5.1 USB 19

+5.2 mikroBUS shuttle connector

+6. Sound-related peripherals 22

+6.1 Audio CODEC

+7. Sensors 23

+7.1 Digital motion sensor

+What's next 26

-mikromedia 3 for PIC RESISTIVE is a compact development board designed as a complete solution for the rapid development of multimedia and GUI-centric applications.
-By featuring a 3.5" resistive touch screen driven by the powerful graphics controller that can display the 24-bit color palette [16.7 million colors], along with a DSP-powered embedded sound CODEC IC, represents a perfect solution for any type of multimedia application.
-At its core, there is a powerful 8-bit PIC18F97J94 microcontroller (referred to as "host MCU" in the following text), produced by Microchip, which provides sufficient processing power for the most demanding tasks, ensuring fluid graphical performance and glitch-free audio reproduction.
-However, this development board is not limited to multimedia-based applications only: mikromedia 3 for PIC RESISTIVE ["mikromedia 3" in the following text] features USB, digital motion sensor, battery charging functionality, SD-Card reader, and much more, expanding its use beyond the multimedia.
-Two standardized 1x26 pin headers expose the available MCU pins to the user, adding another layer of expandability.
-By using mikromedia 3 shield, connectivity can be further expanded with several mikroBUS $^{\text{M}}$ sockets, additional connectors, peripherals, and so on.
-The usability of mikromedia 3 does not end with its ability to accelerate the prototyping and application development stages: it is designed as the complete solution which can be implemented directly into any project, with no additional hardware modifications required.
-Four mounting holes [2mm/0.080"] at all four corners allow simple installation with mounting screws.
-For most applications, a nice stylish casing is all that is needed to turn the mikromedia 3 development board into a fully functional, high-performance, feature-rich design.
-1. Key microcontroller features At its core, mikromedia 3 for PIC RESISTIVE uses the PIC18F97J94 MCU.
-PIC18F97J94 is the high-performace 8-bit MCU, produced by Microchip.
-It features a rich peripheral set, like CTMU, hardware RTC, 12 bit A/D, along with the standard ones.
-Key features include: - 128 KB of Flash memory - 4 KB of RAM memory - nanoWatt XLP technology - Operating frequency up to 64 MHz - High-Precision PLL for USB For the complete list of MCU features, please refer to the PIC18F97J94 datasheet.
+mikromedia 3 for PIC32MZ RESISTIVE is a compact development board designed as a complete solution for the rapid development of multimedia and GUI-centric applications.
+By featuring a 3.5" resistive touch screen driven by the powerful graphics controller that can display the 24-bit color palette (16.7 million colors), along with a DSP-powered embedded sound CODEC IC, represents a perfect solution for any type of multimedia application.

+At its core, there is a powerful 32-bit PIC32MZ2048EFH100 microcontroller (referred to as "host MCU" in the following text), produced by Microchip, which provides sufficient processing power for the most demanding tasks, ensuring fluid graphical performance and glitch-free audio reproduction.

+However, this development board is not limited to multimediabased applications only: mikromedia 3 for PIC32MZ RESISTIVE ("mikromedia 3" in the following text) features USB, digital motion sensor, battery charging functionality, SD-Card reader, and much more, expanding its use beyond the multimedia.
+The usability of mikromedia 3 FPI does not end with its ability to accelerate the prototyping and application development stages: it is designed as the complete solution which can be implemented directly into any project, with no additional hardware modifications required.
+We offer two types of mikromedia 3 for PIC32MZ RESISTIVE FPI boards.
+The first one has a TFT display with a bezel around it and is ideal for handheld devices.
+The other mikromedia 3 for PIC32MZ RESISTIVE FPI board has a TFT display with a metal frame, and four corner mounting holes that enable simple installation in various kinds of industrial appliances.
+Each option can be used in smart home solutions, as well as wall panel, security and automotive systems, factory automation, process control, measurement, diagnostics and many more.
+With both types, a nice casing is all that you need to turn the mikromedia 3 for PIC32MZ RESISTIVE FPI board into a fully functional design.

+This manual, in its entirety, showcases just one option of mikromedia NOTE 3 for PIC32MZ RESISTIVE FPI for illustration purposes.
+The manual applies to both options.

+1. Key microcontroller features

+At its core, mikromedia 3 for PIC32MZ RESISTIVE FPI uses the PIC32MZ2048EFH100 MCU.

+PIC32MZ2048EFH100 is the high-performace 32-bit MCU, produced by Microchip.
+It features a rich peripheral set, like FPU, DSP-enhanced core, 12 bit A/D, along with the standard ones.
+Key features include:

+- 2 MB of Flash memory

+- 512 KB of RAM memory

+- microMIPSTM mode for up to 35% smaller code size

+- Operating frequency up to 252 MHz

+- Audio and graphics interfaces

+For the complete list of MCU features, please refer to the PIC32MZ2048EFH100 datasheet.

-Figure 1: PIC18F97J94 MCU block schematic
+Figure 1: PIC32MZ2048EFH100 MCU block schemati